daltyboy11/daltyboy11.github.io/_posts/2020-06-20-an-effective-journalling-strategy.md

 information, with how you would have acted/reacted to the same thing now given the knowledge you have from the consequences of that action.

-If introspection is your thing, this journalling strategy is for you.
+If introspection is your thing, this journaling strategy is for you.

 ### It puts your journal contents in a safe place.
 Files on your computer or, better yet, uploaded to the cloud, are a more